 7.5 Concession for charity boxes with mechanical parts

 Elaborate receptacles which have an extra purpose, such as gaming or quiz machines, or have some form of mechanical entertainment do not come within the concession.

 Receptacles where, for example, a simple balance mechanism moves the money from one level to another, or the weight of a coin causes it to roll helter-skelter fashion into the collecting area are included in the relief.

 Receptacles that have another purpose while also having a coin slot do not qualify, such as:

 - fixtures and fittings

-8. ESC in relation to lapel stickers and similar tokens
+8. Extra Statutory Concessions in relation to lapel stickers and similar tokens